 6. Tom (French is his native language) understood Scottish English better than I did.
 He explained that he listens for key words and uses context (I do that in French and talked about it here).
 As an example, he understood that a waitress was asking something about bread (sounds more like bleed).
 He understood bread and with the context, he answered “white” without skipping a beat.
 The question was if he wanted white or brown bread.
 I didn’t understand what she had asked.

-A quick note about the accent: It’s just a matter of being used to it or not.
-American English is so pervasive in the UK with our TV shows and films so they understand us no problem, but I can’t say I’ve had much experience hearing the Scottish accent.
+A quick note about the accent we heard on our Scotland road trip: It’s just a matter of being used to it or not.
+American English is so pervasive in the UK (and elsewhere really) with our TV shows and films, so they understand American English, no problem.
+But I can’t say I’ve had much experience hearing the Scottish accent.
 I asked people to repeat themselves a few times but it was no problem. 😉

 7. Electrical outlets need to be turned on.
 You don’t just plug in your phone charger and have power like you would in the US or France.
 There’s a switch next to the outlet that you can switch on or off.
 Not sure if it’s safer that way or if it’s just to save on energy costs.